 Show your love and appreciation by spending time and effort, instead of shopping.
 Take her to the art museum and then to lunch, arrange to get a manicure together, spend a day helping her with household maintenance or repairs, make her a calendar featuring photos of her grandkids, or donate to her favorite charity.

-If you enjoyed this post, you might be interested in my new book, Minimalism for the Holidays, from which this was adapted.
+If you enjoyed this post, you might be interested in my new book, Minimalism for the Holidays (paid link), from which this was adapted.